enepomnyaschih/jwidget/0.8/guides/ensample2/README.md

 {@link JW.AbstractArray#method-$map $map}.
 We already used {@link JW.Array#static-method-map JW.Array.map} before.
 Let's review their difference:

-- First, one method is instance method, second one is static method. **All collection of jWidget have common set of static methods for native JavaScript collections (Array, Object) and instance methods for jWidget collections (JW.AbstractArray, JW.AbstractMap, JW.AbstractSet).
-Static methods are defined in JW.Array, JW.Map, JW.Set and take native collection as first argument.**
+- First, the one method is an instance method, and the second one is a static method. **All collections of jWidget have a common set of static methods for native JavaScript collections (Array, Object) and instance methods for jWidget collections (JW.AbstractArray, JW.AbstractMap, JW.AbstractSet).
+Static methods are defined in JW.Array, JW.Map, JW.Set and take native collection as a first argument.**
 - Second, {@link JW.Array#static-method-map JW.Array.map} method returns a native JavaScript Array, when {@link JW.AbstractArray#method-$map $map} method returns JW.Array. **All methods which names start from $ symbol return jWidget collections.
 All other methods return native JavaScript collections or other values.**